pushme-pullyou/pushme-pullyou.github.io/tootoo/README.md

 The [GitHub web site]( https://github.com ) allows you to do many wonderful things.

-Nonetheless it would be nice to have more including features such as the following:
+Nonetheless it would be nice to have even more ways of doing more things including features such as the following:

-* View HTML, Markdown format files as rendered web pages
+* View HTML, Markdown format files - and many other file types - as rendered web pages
 * Browse the contents of many files on GitHub really quickly
 	* Move to the next file using only a single click
 	* Views files as rendered or as source code
-* Edit any file on GitHub
+* Access files quickly and then edit and commit changes using the GitHub interface

 It would also be nice to do these things and have the code still be understandable by an entry level programmer

 ### Mission

+#### User / Client-side

 * View HTML files as rendered web pages
 * Browse the contents of many files on GitHub really quickly